jtheisen/moldinium/readme.md

 }
 ```

-And again, every time `Progress` changes, this Blazor component rerenders.
+And again, every time `Progress` changes, this Blazor component re-renders.
-Take out the reference to `Progress` and it will no longer rerender.
+Take out the reference to `Progress` and it will no longer re-render.

 The same magic that makes this possible is also improving on usage in the xaml
 world: A job collection may be dependent on all the `IsRunning` fields of its